harmancilab/ProxyTyper/examples/0_Basics_and_Setup/README.md

 Each mechanism processes and modifies a certain property of the input panel and *maps* them to a new domain.
 The new panel can then be input to other mechanisms.
 As such, we can feed the output from these mechanisms into each other to build new genotype proxization protocols.

-As an example let's assume that the query site has a panel that contains 20,000 untyped variants and 10,000 subjects.
+As an example let's assume that the query site has a panel that contains 20,000 typed variants and 10,000 subjects.
 We can use the following pipeline to generate a randomly proxized panel:
 1. Resample the panel up-to 40,000 subjects:
  [20,000 variantx10,000 subjects]=> Resample => [20,000 variantx40,000 subjects]
 2. Augment the variants with 0.5 probability at each typed variant: